May's Promise To Cut Back Human Rights Laws To Stop Terror Attacks Are A "Diversionary Tactic", Say Labour

 Labour and the Liberal Democrats have condemned Theresa May's proposal to reduce human rights laws that "get in the way" of stopping terror suspects.

-Keri Starmer, Labour’s minister for Brexit, said the prime minister’s calls for a review of the human rights laws were nothing more than a “diversionary tactic” to draw attention from a lack of funding.
+Keir Starmer, Labour’s minister for Brexit, said the prime minister’s calls for a review of the human rights laws were nothing more than a “diversionary tactic” to draw attention from a lack of funding.

 In the final days of the election run-up, the campaign has been increasingly focused on security funding.
 May said she will introduce tougher anti-terrorism measures if she wins the general election on Thursday, including restricting the movement of suspects when the authorities do not have enough evidence to prosecute them.